Mexican Quinoa (Slow Cooker, Instant Pot, or Stovetop)

 Start by sauteing the onions and peppers until they are just softened.
 Add any other vegetables you like at this time.
 Feel free to add some minced garlic, tomato paste, or jalapeno to add even more flavor.

-Now add in the rinsed quinoa, beans, corn, diced tomatoes with their juice, broth, and spices.
+Now add in the rinsed quinoa, beans, corn, and diced tomatoes with their juice, broth, and spices.
 Give everything a good stir and bring it to a boil over medium-high heat.
 Immediately turn the heat down to medium-low so the quinoa is simmering.
 Cover and cook for 15-20 minutes until the quinoa is cooked through.

 Fluff the quinoa with a fork.
 Stir in the cilantro.
 Add any toppings you like.
 We recommend cheese, fresh lime juice, and avocado.